ptaconet/modisfast/README.md

 This package enables to build OPeNDAP (https) URLs given input parameters such as a data collection, region and time range of interst .
 These URLs can then be used to either download the data to your workspace or computer, or access the datacube directly as an R object (of class `ndcf4`, `raster`, `stars`, etc.)
 -->

-:warning: **`modisfast` is currently temporarily unavailable, due to a migration of some NASA OPeNDAP servers from DAP2 to DAP4.**

 ## Table of contents

 <p align="left">